hiphops-io/hiphops-io.github.io/docs/app-kubernetes.md

 For most users that already use Kubernetes regularly, Hiphops will 'just work'.

 The Kubernetes app is bundled with hops.
-It can be ran separately, but if you run `hops start server` it'll kick off along with all the other components and handle `k8s` calls.
+It can be ran separately, but if you run `hops start` it'll kick off along with all the other components and handle `k8s` calls.
 This is the easiest way to get going.

 The app will look in the default locations (i.e. `~/.kube/config`) for your Kubernetes config file and use the current context to connect to your cluster.